judge-meister/arch-profile/README.md

 ## Still To Do

-* get mac touchpad to accept tap to click.
+* get mac touchpad to accept tap to click. - Done
-* figure out right-click and middle-click behaviour for mac touchpad.
+* figure out right-click and middle-click behaviour for mac touchpad. - Done
-* change install method so repo does not reside at root of users home directory.
+* change install method so repo does not reside at root of users home directory. - Done
   * this would allow variant installations dependent on hardware.
   * also simplifies .gitignore - no need to ignore all the other random stuff in home dir.
 * create a list of installed packages for reproducability.